-All Machines that are part of the CA Release Automation environment require an Agent to be installed; agent installation can be remotely deployed from the IDE administration screen or installed manually.
-Agents are the main workers of the system.
-Each Agent is deployed on a server which it manages.
+All Machines that are part of the CA Release Automation environment require an Agent to be installed.
+Agents can be remotely deployed from the Automation studio or installed manually.
+Agents are the main workers of the system, each Agent is deployed on a server which it manages.
 The Agent gets the process flow and files from the Execution Server and sends process execution status back to the Execution Server.
 Agents can also be used to retrieve artifacts from the Repository.